ta3ag/lbd/docs/BackendTutorial/source/llvmstructure.rst

 .. literalinclude:: ../../../lib/Target/Cpu0/Cpu0.td
     :start-after: let AssemblyParserVariants = [Cpu0AsmParserVariant];

-Cpu0.td includes a few other .td files.
-Cpu0RegisterInfo.td (shown below) describes the Cpu0's set of registers.
+Cpu0Other.td and Cpu0.td includes a few other .td files.
+Cpu0RegisterInfo.td (shown below) describes the
+Cpu0's set of registers.
 In this file, we see that registers have been given names, i.e.
 ``def PC`` indicates that there is a register called PC.
 Also, there is a register class named ``CPURegs`` that contains all of the other registers.
 You may have multiple